bhisaac/5eFP/5eFP-SRD.md

 - darts

 ### Unarmored Defense
-While	you	are	wearing	no	armor	and	not	wielding	a	shield,	your	AC	equals	10	+	DEX	+	WIS.
+While	you	are	wearing	no	armor	and	not	wielding	a	shield,	your	AC	equals	10	+	DEX	+	WISDOM (WIS).

 ### Martial Arts
 Your	practice	of	martial	arts	gives	you	mastery	of	combat	styles	that	use	unarmed	strikes	and	monk	weapons,	which	are	shortswords	and	any	simple	melee	weapons	that don’t	have	the	two-handed	or	heavy	property.

 You	gain	the	following	benefits	while	you	are	unarmed	or	wielding	only	monk	weapons	and	you	aren’t	wearing	armor	or	wielding	a	shield:
-- You	can	use	DEX	instead	of	STR	for	the attack	rolls	of	your	unarmed	strikes and	monk	weapons.
+- You	can	use	DEX	instead	of	Strength (STR)	for	the attack	rolls	of	your	unarmed	strikes and	monk	weapons.
 - Your unarmed attacks deal 1 point of bludgeoning damage.
 - When	you	use	the	Attack	action	with	an	unarmed strike	or	a	monk	weapon	on	your	turn,	you	can make	one	unarmed	strike	as	a	bonus	action.
 For	example,	if	you	take	the Attack	action	and	attack with	a	quarterstaff,	you can	also	make	an	unarmed	strike	as	a	bonus	action,	assuming	you	haven’t already	taken	a	bonus	action	this	turn.